Dunn Memorial Bridge Peregrine Falcon Nesting

 2013 Nesting Update

 Web Camera Issues: Due to technical problems, images from the nest box will not be available this season.
 However, we will continue to provide updates on the 2013 nesting activity below.
 We hope to have a new working camera back up in time for the 2014 nesting season.

 An adult was observed feeding a pigeon to three peregrine falcon chicks, which appear to be around two weeks old.

 May 8, 2013

 Because we are only able to observe the peregrine falcons with binoculars and a spotting scope from the Rensselaer Riverfront Park, we do not know exactly what is going on inside the nest box.
-However, based on the behaviors of the adult birds, we believe they may still be tending to eggs or perhaps to recently hatched young.
-More updates will be provided as new information becomes available.
+However, based on behaviors of the adult birds, we believe they may still be tending to eggs or perhaps to recently hatched young.

 Collar City Bridge Nesting Activity: For those interested in the peregrine falcons nesting on the Collar City Bridge in Troy, the adults were observed feeding three chicks.

 Visit the Albany-Rensselaer, NY Peregrine Falcon Nest Site History web page to read out about the first reported peregrine falcon nesting on the Dunn Memorial Bridge, the initial installation of the live feed web camera, and summaries of nesting activities from previous years.

 Watchable Wildlife - Where to View the Nesting Peregrine Falcons